cslarson/dapper/README.md

 ## Limitations
 - currently i've been unsuccessful running dapper in a Virtual Machine (though `systemd-nspawn` works great, see [Dev](#dev))
 - the currently available iso will only run on intel/amd 64bit systems
-- `gb` keyboard layout :grimacing:
+- the current iso uses the `gb` keyboard layout

 ## Instructions
 1. build or download the dapper iso